KwazyKeng/CISC450-Final-Project/README.md

 ### Authors

-Keng Yang and Cheng Her
+Keng Yang and Cheng Her, students at the University of St. Thomas

 ## Installation